remix-run/remix/docs/future/vite.md

 # Hello World
 ```

-<docs-info>You may even want to take this a step further and create a [remark plugin][remark-plugin] that automatically maps frontmatter to route exports for you.</doc-info>

 ##### MDX Filename Export

 The Remix compiler also provided a `filename` export from all MDX files.
 This was primarily designed to enable linking to collections of MDX routes.
 In Vite, you should achieve this via [glob imports][glob-imports] which give you a handy data structure that maps file names to modules.
 This makes it much easier to maintain a list of MDX files since you no longer need to import each one manually.